MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-async-operations.md

 ## Operation queuing

-When working with asynchronous APIs, often times multiple asynchronous operations need to run one after the other as part of a larger asynchronous flow.
+Frequently when working with asynchronous APIs, multiple asynchronous operations need to run one after the other as part of a larger asynchronous flow.

 In PlayFab Party, one example would be joining a Party network and connecting a chat control to it.
 Serialized, this flow would look like: